Empress Dowager Xiaoding: Biography

-In 1572, the Longqing Emperor died and her son Zhu Yijun became the Wanli Emperor.
-Lady Li was granted the title of empress dowager and, as per the law, assumed the role of head of government during her son's minority.
+In 1572, the Longqing Emperor died and his son with Lady Li became the Wanli Emperor.
+She was granted the title of empress dowager and, as per the law, assumed the role of head of government during her son's minority.
 She formed an alliance with Senior Grand Secretary Zhang Juzheng and the highest-ranking eunuch in the imperial palace, Feng Bao.
-Together, they ruled the empire, with Zhang overseeing the government, Feng Bao managing the imperial eunuchs, and Lady Li supervising the Wanli Emperor's education, but she did not interfere in political decision-making.
+Together, they ruled the empire, with Zhang overseeing the government, Feng Bao managing the imperial eunuchs, and Empress Dowager Li supervising the Wanli Emperor's education, but she did not interfere in political decision-making.
 At the government's request, she spent more time in the imperial palace than in her own empress dowager palace until 1578 to oversee her son's education.
-She instilled in him the values of diligence, responsibility, and humility.
-Lady Li raised him with great care, but also with strictness.
-(Note: For example, in 1580, the emperor was drinking with his eunuchs.
-One of them refused to sing at the emperor's request, which angered the emperor.
+Hoping the young emperor would become diligent, responsible, and humble, Empress Dowager Li raised him with both care and strict discipline.
+(Note: For example, in 1580, the Wanli Emperor was drinking with his eunuchs.
+One of them refused to sing at the Emperor's request, which angered the Emperor.
 He threatened to behead the eunuch but ultimately only cut off his hair.
-The following day, the empress dowager reprimanded her son for his behavior and made him kneel and apologize.
-She also summoned Zhang Juzheng and members of the Grand Secretariat, shocking them (including the Wanli Emperor) by announcing her demand for the Wanli Emperor to be replaced on the throne by his younger brother as punishment.
+The following day, Empress Dowager Li reprimanded her son for his behavior and made him kneel and apologize.
+She also summoned Zhang Juzheng and members of the Grand Secretariat and announced her demand for the Wanli Emperor to be replaced on the throne by his younger brother as punishment.
+This demand shocked the Emperor and the officials.
 Eventually, the situation was resolved when the Wanli Emperor signed an edict of apology, expressing remorse for his actions, and transferred his favorite eunuchs out of Beijing.
-This incident damaged the emperor's relationships with his mother and ministers.)
+This incident damaged the Emperor's relationships with his mother and ministers.)
 The Wanli Emperor's deep respect and devotion towards his mother, instilled by his strict upbringing, prevented him from openly opposing her throughout his life.

-The alliance between Lady Li, Zhang Juzheng, and Feng Bao successfully governed the country for a decade until Zhang's death in 1582.
-Lady Li's position as the head of the government brought her prestige and recognition, but in accordance with the rules established by the first Ming emperor, the Hongwu Emperor, she refrained from actively participating in politics and only occasionally attempted to intervene.
+The alliance between Empress Dowager Li, Zhang Juzheng, and Feng Bao successfully governed the country for a decade until Zhang's death in 1582.
+The Empress Dowager's position as the head of the government brought her prestige and recognition, but in accordance with the rules established by the founding Ming emperor Hongwu, she refrained from actively participating in politics and only occasionally attempted to intervene.
 For example, due to her Buddhist beliefs, she requested Zhang Juzheng to temporarily abolish the death penalty, but when he refused, citing the need to follow existing laws, she did not push her requests further.
 When she learned of the investigation into her father and brother for corruption, she did not offer them support but instead sent her father a set of masonry tools as a reminder of his humble origins.
-Even after Zhang Juzheng's death and Feng Bao's dismissal, Lady Li maintained her influence by forming an alliance with Zhang's successors, grand secretaries Shen Shixing, Xu Guo, and Wang Xijue.
+Even after Zhang Juzheng's death and Feng Bao's dismissal, Empress Dowager Li maintained her influence by forming an alliance with Zhang's successors, the grand secretaries Shen Shixing, Xu Guo, and Wang Xijue.